srijanshetty/cv/README.md

 - Where's the documentation?
   Le documentation.
 I shall add more as soon as I get the time (read never).

+# Attribution

+This template takes elements from the Alessandro Plasmati's resume template but has been heavily modified to my aesthetic sensibilities (which more often than not might be bad).

-Share the love and my name :😄 :
+Share the love and my name 😄

+# Todo

+- Get this working with ShareLatex compiler.